noun\ˌma-nə-ˈfes-(ˌ)tō\ : a written statement that describes the policies, goals, and opinions of a person or group.

 I’ve heard the common question posed to writers of fiction: Is the story autobiographical?
 This is not truly what matters in the grand scheme of fiction writing.
 Personally, I would ask the writer how the work is significant, rather than whether or not she lived a certain life event or if she knew a person like the one who is found in the story.
 What matters is the entire canvas, the whole depiction and whether or not it spoke to the reader and provoked a change in them.

 As writers, we have used actual people and their circumstances to inspire our work and to frame our stories.
 Countless writers have done this throughout the course of their writing careers, and it makes for very compelling characters found in stories that go deeply into the layers of lives we can certainly identify with.

-I moved this blog to a self-hosted URL some months ago, all after a disastrous attempt on the censorship of my writing by relatives that have since made my life a checkerboard.
-O well, I wrote to a friend recently, the writing must go on; and as I continue to write my thoughts and chronicle the moments of my life on my blog, they serve as a deep consolation to me nevertheless.
+I moved this blog to a self-hosted URL after a disastrous attempt by relatives to censor my writing.
+They have since made my life a checkerboard.
+O well, the writing must go on.
+As I continue to write my thoughts, they serve as a deep consolation to me.
 As someone once said: “When writing the story of your life, don’t let anyone else hold the pen.”

 And this example is in reference to a work of non-fiction, but what about works of fiction?

 Someone once said that Helen Keller’s larger accomplishments were in challenging literalists who equated creativity with deception.
 What, she asks, are the limits to inspiration?
 “Do we know only what we see, or do we see what we somehow already know?”